therealcisse/aris/cqrs-core/README.md

 Handles event storage and retrieval from the database.
 Events can be loaded either fully or from a specific snapshot version.

-	6. Checkpointer:

-Manages saving the entity’s state and updating the snapshot version via the SnapshotStore.

-	7. CQRSPersistence (PostgreSQL Implementation):
+	6. CQRSPersistence (PostgreSQL Implementation):

 Implements the persistence interface using PostgreSQL as the underlying storage system.
 It handles atomic transactions, event persistence, and snapshot management.

-	8. Provider:
+	7. Provider:

 Responsible for loading entity data.
 This component is implemented by end-users and provides an initial entity state before event replay.

-	9. Key:
+	8. Key:

 Represents the entity’s primary key, which must be a string.